State's 13,148 new cases hit five-month high; deaths increase by 101

 Deaths

 Since the first death was reported on Feb.
-29, the national toll has risen to 307,429, an increase of 3656, surpassing the world record of 3,164 Friday, according to Johns Hopkins.
-Twenty-four states reported at least 50 more deaths Wednesday.
+29, the national toll has risen to 310,699, an increase of 3,270 behind the record of 3,668 one day earlier, according to Johns Hopkins.
+Twenty-one states reported at least 50 more deaths Thursday.

 Cases